How to Maximise Space in a Box Room

 Plus, the sofa bed can double up as a day bed for kids to lounge on.
 Pop a TV on the desk area, and hey presto!
 You’ve created a cosy spot for your kids to relax after a long day at school – and it won’t take up an inch of space once they’ve finished unwinding.

-And while we’re on the subject of multipurpose beds, it’d feel wrong to leave out the brilliant Julian Bowen Aurora high sleeper (below).
+And while we’re on the subject of multipurpose beds, it’d feel wrong to leave out the brilliant Harper High Sleeper (below).

-Combining a bed, desk, and storage units, it’s like this bed is designed for box rooms.
-When your kids need to knuckle down with their homework, they can just pull out the roomy desk and get the job done – there’s no need to take up space with a standalone desk!
+Combining a bed, desk, and storage, it’s like this bed is designed for box rooms.
+When your kids need to knuckle down with their homework, they can just spread out on the roomy desk and get the job done – there’s no need to take up extra space with a standalone desk!

-With storage on the desk for school supplies, roomy compartments for trinkets and toys, and shelves on the steps, this bed leaves no stone unturned.
+With storage around the desk for school supplies, roomy shelves for trinkets and toys, and a wire memo board, this bed leaves no stone unturned.
 It means you can keep your box room spick and span, without bulky storage containers taking over the space.

 Get a bed with built-in storage